Mehmed VI: Armistice era

 Sultan Vahdeddin soon requested the resignation of İzzet, which was unconstitutional, and assigned Tevfik Pasha to form a government, who he wanted in the first place.
 Two days later, the allies occupied Istanbul, though Tevfik Pasha was able to receive a vote of confidence from a disgruntled parliament afterwards.
 Over time, Vahdeddin disliked the sight of the massive Allied fleet anchored in the Bosphorus from Dolmabahçe Palace and retired to Yıldız Palace, passing Dolmabahçe to Crown Prince Abdul Mejid.
 In his speech for the opening of the new legislative year of the parliament, Vahdeddin wished for peace along the lines of Woodrow Wilson's Fourteen Points, with the appropriate honour and dignity of the state.

-He made a press statement absolving the Ottoman people of collective guilt stating that the CUP was solely responsible for the war and its excesses, such as the Armenian genocide.
+The question which immediately dominated Turkey was the fate of the war criminals and the profiteers of stolen Armenian property.
+He made a press statement absolving the Ottoman people of collective guilt, stating that the CUP was solely responsible for the war and its excesses, such as the Armenian genocide.
 He requested his government to establish tribunals to try war criminals.
-The Chamber of Deputies, dominated by Unionists elected back in 1914, objected that only the chamber has the authority to establish special tribunals.
+The Chamber of Deputies, dominated by Unionists elected back in 1914, obstructed the agenda; they objected that only the chamber had the authority to establish special tribunals.
+Vahdeddin was initially reluctant to dissolve the body despite its age and composition since it would signal the loss of Arabia, Palestine, Syria, and Mesopotamia to Allied occupation.
 When it looked like the Chamber was drawing up a motion to censure Tevfik, Vahdeddin and the Grand Vizier decided to dissolve the Chamber on 21 December 1918.
+He said in his announcement he bidding the demands of British Occupation Forces.
 The Sultan postponed elections until a peace treaty could be signed on the grounds that the country was under occupation, even though they were constitutionally mandated to occur four months after a parliament's dissolution.

-The question which immediately dominated Turkey was the fate of the war criminals and the Unionists.
 Sultan Vahdeddin asked Tevfik Pasha to resign and assigned him to form a new government in order to purge Unionist sympathizers from the government.
 The escape and suicide of the former governor of Diyarbekir, Reşid Bey, from prison (25 January 1919) renewed British interest in prosecuting war criminals.
 Britain ended up cooperating with the Turkish government in these arrest campaigns, though controversially demanded extradition of some criminals.
 British and French demands on war criminals increasingly mounted on the Tevfik Pasha government, and after the Sultan complained about the lack of progress on the matter in the last three and a half months, he resigned, and Damad Ferid Pasha was appointed Grand Vizier on 4 March 1919.